PubInv/moonrat/README.md

 for example, a 3x2 JST layout would be better than 6 pins in line.

-### Previous designThermos Bottle in Bracekt With Battery in Place
+### Previous designThermos Bottle in Bracket With Battery in Place

 ![Thermos Bottle In Bracket With Battery](https://github.com/PubInv/moonrat/blob/master/moonrat/3D_printed_part_pictures/6C0C779D-602B-4875-BB12-1951AA8B21C5.jpg)